Black Excellence at King's, Past and Present

 Dr. Tieku received the Hugh Mellon Excellence in Research Award on April 27, 2023.

 After completing her Social Service Work Diploma, Lilian Wankomo enrolled in the Bachelor of Social Work degree program at King’s.
-She is a part of the Social Work Student Association (SWSA) as the 3rd year Equity and Diversity Representative, as well as a member of the Constitution subcommittee, working towards reforming the SWSA Constitution.
-She is planning to pursue a Master of Social Work degree and to eventually work within social policy and community development.
+She is a part of the Social Work Student Association (SWSA) as the 4th year Equity and Diversity Representative.
+She is planning to pursue a Master of Social Work degree and eventually work within social policy, mental health, and community development.
 As a first-generation Canadian, Lilian is also passionate about working with BIPOC and diaspora communities.
+She hopes to use what she has learned in her education and life to be a change-maker and advocate for those who need it the most.
+To her, Black History Month is an opportunity to connect with and uplift fellow Black voices.